chr5tphr/ecGAN/notes.md

 Thus, gradients become very sparse, which in case of a discriminator, makes it very hard for the underlying generator to learn.

 ## TODO
+- test explanations with same noise but different conds
+- move input condition and see how heatmaps change

+- substract global mean from gen input heatmaps
 ## Experiments

 ### Datasets